darekx4/ConsoleScraper/README.md

     "error": "Company: Foo - Not implemented"
 }
 ```
-You have most likely used company name which is currently not supported by scraper eg..
+You have most likely used company name which is currently not supported by scraper

 ```
 php bin/console app:scrape-product-options Foo